Tutorial for Blocks¶

 object, every drawing has only

-one blocks section stored in the attribute: Drawing.blocks
+one blocks section referenced by attribute Drawing.blocks

 .